MicrosoftDocs/azure-dev-docs/java/migration-overview.md

 ### Ongoing responsibility grid

-Use the following grid to understand the responsibility each architecture places on your team following migration.
+Use the following grid to understand the responsibility each destination places on your team following migration.

 Your team is responsible on a continual basis for the tasks indicated with "&#x1F449;".
 We recommend implementing a robust, highly automated process for fulfilling all such responsibilities.
 Note that this isn't an exhaustive list of responsibilities.